 Judgements and prejudices should be left outside the pit.
 The only thing you should assume when you enter the photo pit is that everyone is equal in their right to be there and to work the show.
 Everyone in the pit wearing a photo pass has been given the same rules and the same access.

 The gear someone uses, their age, the way they dress, nor anything else should have zero bearing on anything.
 At the end of the day, the only thing that matters is the images.

 2. Stop giving unsolicited advice

 Men: please stop giving unsolicited photography advice to women.
 Or anyone else, really.
 You're not coming off as helpful — more often than not, you're coming off as condescending.

 If you want to judge a photographer's skill, look at their images.
 Nothing else is going to tell you about their skill level.
 Not their gender, their height, their race, who they love, their age, their religion nor appearance.
 Not their publication or whether they are getting paid or not.
 Even the photo gear they use is irrelevant.

 3. Don't be a creep

-This shouldn't even have to be said, but: Don't be a creep in the photo pit.
+It should go without saying, but just to be super clear: Don't be a creep in the photo pit.
 Photographers are there to work — make their images — and that's it.
-No one is trying to get a date in the photo pit, I assure you.
+No one is trying to get a date in the photo pit.

 4. You are not more important or entitled to special treatment